 If you’re looking for more to see then venture out to Saltillo for some amazing tacos from El Pastor (in the city center), and spend some time exploring the area.
 The center is about an hour away from the hotel and driving wasn’t bad, plus we found plenty of free parking.

-Here you’ll find this gorgeous cathedral, lots of shops, street performances, and some pretty instagrammable cars.
+Here you’ll find this beautiful cathedral, lots of authentic shops, street performances, and some pretty photo-worthy cars.

 Flor y Canela is a great cafe that’s also in the center.
 Bring a bag of coffee home from there (best souvenirs).
 We’re still enjoying ours today!

 Hopefully, I inspired you to try new places in Mexico.
-I know it’s a little out there, but I’m happy to answer any questions.
+I know it’s a little out there, but all the best places usually are.